-To help you get started, here's a list of factors that you may want to think about as you learn more about a specific clinical study:
+To help you get started, here's a list of factors that you may want to think about as you learn more about a specific clinical trial:

-- Will I have a convenient way of getting to the clinic? - Do I have support or a caregiver to help me through this? - If I choose to take part in this clinical study, will that affect my chances of taking part in other clinical studies later on? - Will I be able to choose which study drug to receive? - Will I have to take time off work? - Will I still be able to take part in the activities that are important to me? - If I move, can I continue the study at another hospital? - Will I be allowed to get pregnant while on the study?

-Consider using the space on the back note pages to add your own questions.
+- Will I have a convenient way of getting to the clinic? - Do I have support or a caregiver to help me through this? - If I choose to take part in this clinical trial, will that affect my chances of taking part in other clinical trials later on? - Will I be able to choose which study drug to receive? - Will I have to take time off work? - Will I still be able to take part in the activities that are important to me? - If I move, can I continue the study at another hospital? - Will I be allowed to get pregnant while on the study? - Consider using the space below to add your own questions.